isaacnmm/pestpolicy-hugo2XX/content/posts/best-semi-transparent-deck-stain/index.md

 Cons: - It may be more shinny, transparent on some wood deck. - Not suitable for small area application

-> See Also: > Painting Vs Staining Deck

 ###  [3.
 THOMPSONS WATERSEAL TH.042851-16 Semi-Transparent Stain](https://www.amazon.com/dp/B00KIZXYCI/?tag=p-policy-20)